Uncut Gems: Concept and screenplay

 When creating the character of Howard, the Safdies were heavily influenced by Jewish humor and actors from the 20th century.
-Howard has been likened to a schlimazel, a stock Jewish humor character marked by his poor luck, or a schlemiel, marked by his ineptitude and clumsiness, although the Village Voice's J. Hoberman argued that Howard's shamelessness precludes the latter comparison.
-Indeed, the Safdies wanted Howard to encompass Jewish stereotypes proudly and to treat them as a "superpower," adding that "it was very important to make Howard a strong guy who doesn't back down."
-Josh Safdie explained that one of his goals was to "prov[e] that people can look beyond a flaw. ...
+Howard has been likened to a schlimazel, a stock Jewish humor character marked by his poor luck, or a schlemiel, marked by his ineptitude and clumsiness, though The Village Voices J. Hoberman argued that Howard's shamelessness precludes the latter comparison.
+The Safdies said they wanted Howard to encompass Jewish stereotypes proudly and treat them as a "superpower", saying, "it was very important to make Howard a strong guy who doesn't back down."
+Josh Safdie said that one of his goals was to prove "that people can look beyond a flaw. ...
 That's why the movie is called 'Uncut Gems.'
 Uncut gems are rough things that are considered ugly by most people, but when you scope them out and get underneath you can find the beauty and value in them."

-The Jewish concept of "learning through suffering" was also important for the character throughout the story.
-In a round-table hosted by Jewish Currents, David Klion argued that "the overriding effect that the movie seems to have on virtually everyone who sees it is one of intense anxiety, which feels like a very Jewish theme."
-Arielle Angel noted that Howard embodies a combination of "insecurity plus power," and that Howard's Jewishness leaves him "white enough to have access," while still leaving him "with this immigrant hustler mentality."
+The Jewish concept of "learning through suffering" was also important for the character.
+In a round-table hosted by Jewish Currents, David Klion said, "the overriding effect that the movie seems to have on virtually everyone who sees it is one of intense anxiety, which feels like a very Jewish theme."
+Arielle Angel wrote that Howard embodies a combination of "insecurity plus power" and that his Jewishness makes him "white enough to have access" while leaving him "with this immigrant hustler mentality".

-The Safdies designed Howard's character to channel Jewish "stereotypes that were forced onto us in the Middle Ages, when ...
-[Jews'] only way of accruing status as an individual, as a person who was considered a human being, was through material consumption."
-Production designer Sam Lisenco worked with the Safdies to draw a picture of a new-money striver who, despite his wealth, retains the trashy tastes of his childhood.
-Lisenco noted that Howard insists on buying expensive-but-dated items that he could not afford when he was younger, like the Sony Trinitron television in his Manhattan apartment, floor-to-ceiling mirrors, and large fish tanks.
-The Ringer's Katie Baker described the overall effect as "a study in tacky midtownish entropy."
+The Safdies designed Howard to channel Jewish "stereotypes that were forced onto us in the Middle Ages, when ... our only way of accruing status as an individual, as a person who was considered a human being, was through material consumption."
+Production designer Sam Lisenco worked with the Safdies to depict a new-money striver who, despite his wealth, retains the trashy tastes of his childhood.
+Lisenco noted that Howard buys expensive but dated items he could not afford when he was younger, like the Sony Trinitron television in his Manhattan apartment, floor-to-ceiling mirrors, and large fish tanks.
+The Ringer's Katie Baker called the overall effect "a study in tacky midtownish entropy".

 Development

-In May 2016, it was announced that the Safdies were going to direct the film from a screenplay they wrote alongside Bronstein, and that the Safdies' company Elara Pictures and RT Features would produce, with Emma Tillinger Koskoff and Martin Scorsese serving as executive producers.
+In May 2016, it was announced that the Safdies would direct the film from a screenplay they wrote with Bronstein, and that the Safdies' company Elara Pictures and RT Features would produce, with Emma Tillinger Koskoff and Martin Scorsese as executive producers.
 In May 2017, the Safdies announced that Scott Rudin, Eli Bush, and Sebastian Bear-McClard would produce the film, and A24 would distribute it.
 Netflix acquired the international distribution rights.